statistik-lehre/rtutorials/README.md

 <!-- badges: end -->

-*This R package is currently under active development.*

-By installing this package, you add 15 handcrafted lessons to your RStudio Tutorials Pane.
+By installing this package, you add 17 handcrafted lessons to your RStudio Tutorials Pane.
 Get to know basic statistics and R interactively and self paced.